 For both of these the indications may appear in a footnote to the list of ingredients, provided that they are printed in a font of at least the same size as the list of ingredients.
 Where there is no list of ingredients, they must appear clearly on the labelling.Back to top

-Food, flavourings & food additives without a list of ingredients
+Food, flavourings and food additives without a list of ingredients